HishamMerdan/Backward-Searchs-Citation-classification/README.md

 # File Structure

-data.py: Processes XML files, handles CSV file operations, and interacts with other scripts for data manipulation. features.py: Contains functions for parsing and extracting features from textual data using libraries like BeautifulSoup and Scikit-learn. read_data.py: Reads and processes data, mainly from CSV files, and performs data filtering and transformation. relevant_refs.py: Stores a list of relevant references used across the project.
+data.py: Processes XML files, handles CSV file operations, and interacts with other scripts for data manipulation.\n features.py: Contains functions for parsing and extracting features from textual data using libraries like BeautifulSoup and Scikit-learn. read_data.py: Reads and processes data, mainly from CSV files, and performs data filtering and transformation. relevant_refs.py: Stores a list of relevant references used across the project.